 - Interest in the fields of health and human services as demonstrated by the applicant’s responses to questions posed in the application.

 - Completion of the Free Application For for Federal Student Aid (FAFSA) is not required for Vocational Scholarship applicants.

 - GPA: There is no minimum GPA for first time applicants.
 For returning awardees a cumulative grade point average (GPA) of 3.0 is required.
 Returning awardees must provide an official transcript for no less than one complete year.
 If they have not completed a full year at time of application, they must provide college transcripts for any college courses they have completed plus their high school transcripts.

 - Individuals disqualified from applying for a MSHF Scholarship include the following:

-- MSHF directors, officers, employees and members of the Scholarship Committee, and their family members.
+- VHA dba MSHF directors, officers, employees and members of the Program Committee (including non-voting community members), and their family members.